Zi0P4tch0/Soundboard/README.md

     GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with Nome-Programma.
+    You should have received a copy of the GNU General Public License along with Soundboard.
 If not, see <http://www.gnu.org/licenses/>.

 #Soundboard

 I wrote this library to aid me in the development of a soundboard App for iPhone.
-I'm using a custom format.
+I'm using a custom soundboard binary format (simple but effective).

 ##Preface

-All numbers are stored in little endian.
+Values are stored in little endian.

 All strings are encoded in UTF-8, and they're not C-Style (no trailing '\0').